nicklockwood/ShapeScript/docs/ios/text.md

 Only fonts with a ".ttf", ".otf" or ".ttc" file extension are supported.
 The extension is required, or the `font` parameter will be treated as a system font rather than a file.
 If a relative path or filename is used, it should be specified relative to the ShapeScript file that references it.

-The filename can be constructed dynamically by using the [text interpolation](text.md#interpolation) feature, which is sometimes useful if, for example, you have multiple font files with a common prefix or suffix:
+The filename can be constructed dynamically by using the [string interpolation](text.md#interpolation) feature, which is sometimes useful if, for example, you have multiple font files with a common prefix or suffix:

 ```swift
 for n in 1 to 5 {